 Here we can not merge R into any of the relations.
 Remember, N-to-M relationships can not be refined.
-Note that we have to use R.a and R.b together as the primary key because neither attribute one is unique on its own.
-In addition, we have to declare this primary key for a correct translation of the entity relationship model.
-Assume a relation A with values (1, 1) and B with (2, 2).
+Note that we have to use R.a and R.b together as the primary key because neither attribute is unique on its own.
+In addition, we actually have to use this primary key for a correct translation of the entity relationship model.
+Otherwise, we have the following problem: Assume a relation A with values (1, 1) and B with (2, 2).
 Without a primary key on a and b in R, we could have the entries (a=1, b=2, z1) and (a=1, b=2, z2).
 This would mean that one entry in A can map to the same entry in B multiple times, which is not allowed in entity relationship models.
 Therefore, we have to exclude this and use the primary key constraint in R.